 When a new crisis arises, the supply chain becomes a focus of the economy.
 The 2020 global pandemic due to COVID-19 was no exception.
 In fact, the entire world watched the United States supply chain while dependending on the network’s performance for timely and efficient deliveries.
 Resilience and agility for distribution and fulfillment operations is more important than ever.
 The supply chain never takes a break, but for health and safety reasons, humans were required to do just that during the pandemic – take a break.

 When the world shuts down, our supply chain must keep moving.
 How is this possible?
 The answer: AI-powered robotics systems that adapt and scale to meet demand.

 The warehouse job is not what it used to be

 AI-powered robotics has reimagined the way humans perform their jobs in logistics and fulfillment operations.
 With automated systems augmenting the monotonous and repetitive tasks, the human workforce is now able to focus on more complex activities and contribute to innovative solutions in the warehouse.
-When teams are free to focus on value-added, rewarding, and stimulating tasks, associates feel valued and challenged, which increases productivity, retention, and performance.
+When teams are free to focus on value-added, rewarding, and stimulating tasks, associates feel valued and challenged, which increases productivity1, retention, and performance.

 Automation improves efficiency and speed for high-volume operations

 Companies can upskill their workforce into collaborative roles to focus on high-strategy efforts that cannot be automated by deploying robots to tackle the mundane, repetitive, lower value tasks.